zeshan013/Todo-Task/README.md

 # Awesome Project ToDo along clean and perfect structure

 Steps to run this project:

-1.Install docker desktop
+1. Install docker desktop
-2.Start docker desktop
+2. Start docker desktop
-3.From your cloned project run this command `docker-compose up -d`
+3. From your cloned project run this command `docker-compose up -d`

-"# Todo-Task"
+"# Todo-Task "
+1. **TypeORM** for DB queries
+2. **ZOD** for data validations